ch4mpy/spring-addons/samples/tutorials/README.md

 #### 1.4.1.
 Token Format
 A **JWT** is a JSON Web Token.
 It is used primarily as access or ID token with OAuth2.
 JWTs can be validated on their own: just authorization-server public signing key is required for that.

-In OAuth2, **opaque tokens** can be used instead of JWTs, but it requires introspection: clients and resource-servers have to send a request to authorization-server to ensure the token is valid and get token "attributes" (equivalent to JWT "claims").
-This process can have serious performance impact compared to JWT validation.
+Instead of using a JWT decoder, access tokens can be introspected.
+This can be done whatever the token format (not necessarily JWT, tokens are considered _opaque_), but requires the resource-servers to send a request to authorization-server to ensure the token is valid and get token "attributes" (equivalent to JWT "claims").
+This process introduces latency in the overal request processing and puts extra pressure on the authorization server.

 #### 1.4.2. access token
 Pretty much like a paper proxy you could give to someone else to vote for you.
-It contains as minimum following attributes:
+Here are a few claims it should contain:
-- issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and received proxy)
+- `iss` (issuer): the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and received proxy)
-- subject: resource-owner unique identifier (person who grants the proxy)
+- `sub` (subject): resource-owner unique identifier (person who grants the proxy)
+- `azp` (authorized parties): client unique identifier (who the proxy is granted to)
+- `aud` (audience): resource server(s) which should accept the token (where to use the proxy)
-- scope: what this token can be used for (did the resource owner grant a proxy for voting, managing a bank account, get a parcel at post-office, etc.)
+- `scp` (scope): what the resource owner allowed the client to do on his behalf (proxy for voting, managing a bank account, get a parcel at post-office, etc.)
-- expiry: until when can this token be used
+- `exp` (expiration): until when can this token be used

 A token to be sent by client as Bearer `Authorization` header in its requests to resource-server. access tokens content should remain a concern of authorization and resource servers only (client should not try to read access tokens)